 One World Montessori is proud to offer Primary and Elementary summer programs that we feel surpasses any in our area: programs that integrate the need for relaxation, recreation, and exploration with our already existing, excellent academic program.
 In the hope of making our program available to as many children as possible, our enrollment schedule is very flexible.
 Children can be enrolled in any combination of one-week sessions.
 We offer a program of seven to eight one-week Primary summer sessions and six one-week Elementary summer sessions.
-We also offer eight one-week sessions in our Infant Community, which follow the same schedule as our school year program.

-The Summer Program combines a morning work period with field trips, and afternoon activities like swimming, gymnastics,music, and arts and crafts.
+The Summer Program combines a morning work period with field trips, and afternoon activities like swimming, gymnastics, music, and arts and crafts.
 Fees for the Summer Program are different from those during the school year.
 The program is divided into one-week sessions to allow for family vacations.

 After school day care will follow the same schedule as during the school year.